secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/edcast-user-docs/index.html.md

 There are 2 ways to search EdCast for new learning content.

-1. Use the search bar.
-This search feature will allow you to search by key word, username, or topic.
+1. **Use the search bar.** This search feature will allow you to search by key word, username, or topic.
 This search bar is helpful if you're looking for material on a certain topic, or you're interested in seeing what your team members are learning.

-1. Use the `More` option in the top navigation bar.
-This waffle icon will allow you to sort through EdCast content based on users, groups, and more.
+1. **Use the `More` option in the top navigation bar.** This waffle icon will allow you to sort through EdCast content based on users, groups, and more.
 If you'd like to learn more about the types of content in the LXP, reivew the [LXP contribution process](/handbook/people-group/learning-and-development/gitlab-groundworks/contribute)

-### Accessing a learning journey, pathway, and smartcard

-[Add video walkthrough here]